 All right, let me go back to Greg on the legal side of all of this.

-You know, we do have the Balton paid for Russian lies that was used and disseminated by people like Brennan and and we know Steele was briefing the press.
+You know, we do have the bought and paid for Russian lies that was used and disseminated by people like Brennan.

 We now know he didn't even believe his own dossier.

-Uh that's all a lie to the American people to swing an election on a lie that is based on Russian lies that Hillary paid for.
+That's all a lie to the American people to swing an election on a lie that is based on Russian lies that Hillary paid for.

-I can't I I give it to you.
+I give to you.

-Uh I will meet him after the election when I have more flexibility.
+I will meet him after the election when I have more flexibility.

-All these incidents and we never get any movement on the law here.
+All these incidents, and we never get any movement on the law here.

 The level of a double standard, it takes my breath away.